 What is the Cost of Rehab in California?

-- If free alcohol and drug rehabs are not accessible, or if a person does not qualify for free drug and alcohol rehab or requires a treatment type other than those supplied for free, there are other options for obtaining the funding that may lessen or alleviate the cost.
+If free ‘alcohol rehab California’ or ‘drug rehab California’ are desired or are not accessible, or if a person does not qualify for free drug and alcohol rehab or requires a treatment type other than those supplied for free, there are other options for obtaining the funding that may lessen or alleviate the cost.
 Free drug addiction treatment is accessible through a variety of channels, including: